Omar-Ishtaiwi/Sentiment-Analysis-App/README.md

 # Runnning The App

-Step 1.
+##Step 1
 Clone the repository to your local machine

 ```